The art of legal advocacy.

 Note, David Hasselhoff No Longer Owns the Only Talking Car: Automotive Black Boxes in Criminal Law, 39 Suffolk U. L. Rev. 289 (2005)

 In 2005, Kevin, then serving as Associate Managing Editor of the Suffolk University Law Review, published one of the first academic treatments of automotive "black box" data recorders in the context of criminal law.
 The Massachusetts Appeals Court, the New Jersey Superior Court, and the Texas Superior Court have since cited that article, named with just a slight wink and chuckle after the television show Knight Rider and the actor who played its eponymous hero.
 See Commonwealth v.
 Zimmerman, 70 Mass.
 App.
 Ct.
 357 (2007); see also McAlonan v.
 Toyota Motor Corp., 2008 WL 10672959 (N.J.
 Super.
 Ct.
 May 19, 2008); Cummings v.
 Dancer, 2019 WL 3428791 (Tex.
 Dist.
 Ct.
 Feb.
 19, 2019).
 Legal treatises and academic journals that have cited the Hasselhoff article include American Jurisprudence (AmJur), American Law Reports 6th Edition (A.L.R.
-6th), the New York State Bar Journal, the Richmond Journal of Law and Technology, the Rutgers Computer and Technology Law Journal, the Temple Journal of Science, Technology, and Environmental Law, and the Washington & Lee Journal of Civil Rights and Social Justice.
+6th), Search & Seizure: A Treatise on the Fourth Amendment, the New York State Bar Journal, the Richmond Journal of Law and Technology, the Rutgers Computer and Technology Law Journal, the Temple Journal of Science, Technology, and Environmental Law, and the Washington & Lee Journal of Civil Rights and Social Justice.

 The link to David Hasselhoff No Longer Owns the Only Talking Car: Automotive BLack Boxes in Criminal Law is available at the following link: Note, David Hasselhoff No Longer Owns the Only Talking Car: Automotive Black Boxes in Criminal Law, 39 Suffolk U. L. Rev. 289 (2005)

-Legal newspaper articles.
+Legal magazine and legal newspaper articles.

 Article, MATA Amicus Committee Update, in Massachusetts Academy of Trial Attorneys Journal, March 2019.